Mokhira/rsschool-cv/cv.md

 ## Skills
--HTML,CSS,SASS
+- HTML,CSS,SASS
--Boostrap
+- Boostrap
--Wordpress
+- Wordpress

 ## Code Examples
 ```

-///In this code we create array and put their words and display it
+///In this code we create array and display it

   <!DOCTYPE html>
   <html>